How to Become a Child Abuse Counselor

 The professional experience that's needed after graduate school is substantial.
 For licensure, you'll also need to pass an examination.

 The vast majority of states have extensive supervised counseling hours.
-These are hours that must be completed under the supervision of a licensed counselor, and most hours require providing direct patient care.
+These hours must be completed under the supervision of a licensed counselor, and most hours require direct patient care.

-Expect to complete between 1,500 and 3,000 supervised hours, over the course of one to three years in most cases.
+In most cases, expect to complete between 1,500 and 3,000 supervised hours throughout one to three years.
 The practicum included within a master's degree program doesn't count toward this requirement.

 Licensure Examination

-Licensed professional counselors (LPCs) are required to take a licensure examination regardless of specialization.
+Licensed professional counselors (LPCs) must take a licensure examination regardless of specialization.
 Most states require the National Clinical Mental Health Counseling Exam, but there are others that some states accept.

 Specific State Requirements

 While these generally hold true, exact licensure requirements can differ between states.
-Make sure your academic and professional work prepares you for licensure in the state where you intend to apply for jobs.
+Ensure your academic and professional work prepares you for licensure in the state where you intend to apply for jobs.

 Step 3: Apply for a Child Abuse Counselor Job